How do I pay for the funeral plan?

 With pre-payment, there is a 30 day cooling off period in which you can change your mind.
 However, after that period Government Legislation does not allow the funds to be withdrawn and they are payable only upon death.

 Can I take out a pre-paid plan for someone else?

 Yes.
 Many people pre-pay funeral expenses on behalf of someone else, such as an elderly parent or disabled child.
-However, it is important that you have the authority of the person or of his/her guardian or power of attorney.

 What documentation do I receive?